T-Duality Selection of a Disformal Effective Metric in String Gas Cosmology: Thermal Fluctuations and Controlled Regime

 \section{Thermal Fluctuations and Controlled Regime}

-The nearly scale-invariant scalar spectrum of SGC is generated thermally during the quasi-static Hagedorn phase~\cite{Nayeri2005,Nayeri2006}.
-The VSL framework modifies the causal structure of that phase without replacing its thermodynamic origin: the superluminal branch kinematically enlarges the horizon and broadens the range of scales in thermal contact (Eq.~\eqref{eq:horizon-ratios}).
-The controlled regime ends as $\varphi\to\infty$ at $t\to t_0$; the restoration $c=1$ is anchored by T-duality invariance of $c$ at $\mu=0$.
-The perturbation spectrum through the transition is left for future work.
+The nearly scale-invariant scalar spectrum of SGC is generated thermally during the quasi-static Hagedorn phase~\cite{Nayeri2005,Nayeri2006,BNPV2006more,BW06}.
+The disformal framework modifies the causal structure of that phase without replacing its thermodynamic origin: the wider early-time matter cone kinematically enlarges the horizon and broadens the range of scales in thermal contact (Eq.~\eqref{eq:horizon-ratios}).
+The controlled regime ends as $\varphi\to\infty$ at $t\to t_0$, so the transition to the late-time relativistic branch lies outside the present weak-coupling treatment.
+How the disformal structure modifies the perturbation spectrum through that transition is left for future work.
+We also delimit the scope of the horizon result: what is enlarged here is the comoving horizon of the \emph{early} Hagedorn phase.
+Relating this to the observed horizon problem---causal contact across the last-scattering surface---requires propagating the enhancement through the self-dual transition into the radiation era, which lies beyond the present treatment.
+The controlled claim is thus the early-phase enhancement itself, not a complete resolution of the horizon problem; a complementary, fully duality-covariant approach to the size and horizon problems in string cosmology has been developed in~\cite{BBF2020}.